airbrite/celery-api/README.md

 discounts.code | string | A filter on discount code.
 currency | string | A filter on currency code.

-- gt:  Return values where the relevent field is after this timestamp (in ms).
+- gt:  Return values where the relevant field is after this timestamp (in ms).
 - gte: Return values where the relevant field is after or equal to this timestamp (in ms).
 - lt:  Return values where the relevant field is before this timestamp (in ms).
 - lte: Return values where the relevant field is before or equal to this timestamp (in ms).